Administrative Information & Policies

 DISCOUNTS & REDUCED RATES

-Family Discount: Families with more than one student enrolled at the CIM (immediate family members only) are eligible for a 5% discount as long as all family members are registered before the registration deadline (available on our printable CIM calendar) each term.
+Family Discount: Families with more than one student enrolled at the CIM (immediate family members only) are eligible for a 5% discount as long as all family members are registered before the registration deadline each term.

 Ensemble Member Private Lesson Rate: Students enrolled in any of our ensembles, youth or adult, receive a 10% discount on private lessons.
 Ensemble students must take lessons at least every other week on the instrument they play in the ensemble.
 Advanced Youth and Starling Ensemble students are required to take weekly lessons on the instrument they play in ensemble.